yiiext/trash-bin-behavior/readme_en.txt

 ### Preparing model

 There should be an attribute in the model to store deletion flag.
-For example, "isRemoved".
+For example, "is_removed".

 ### Attaching behavior